alphagov/govuk-rfcs/rfc-117-container-runtime.md

 Focusing on containerisation will mean fewer people will be available to work on improving other parts of the platform.

-GOV.UK has a significant amount of infrastructure outside of the applications themselves.
-In moving to a container based hosting platform, it’s possible that some existing behaviour may be missed, resulting in bugs.
+GOV.UK has a significant amount of infrastructure configured outside of the applications themselves.
+In moving to a container based hosting platform these externalities will need to be moved to managed services or defined inside applications.
+It’s possible that some existing behaviour may be missed, resulting in bugs.

 GOV.UK will still need to continuously upgrade some infrastructure dependencies.
 There is a risk that this work will not be prioritised, leaving GOV.UK with a different set of out-of-date infrastructure in the future.
 Moving to managed platforms wherever possible helps mitigate this, but there will always be some maintenance work that needs to be prioritised.

+GOV.UK will need to ensure that all developers are familiar with any new tools we adopt.
+Knowledge sharing and training will be important to ensure everybody understands the new runtime and is confident to support GOV.UK on 2nd line and when on call.

+There is a risk that GOV.UK spends too long analysing our options and producing the perfect plan leaving not enough time to complete the work before April 2022.

 ### Risks of not doing this